 '''

-SetIdenta previously declared character set with that namestringa set consisting of all characters in the stringCHR(i)a set of one character with ordinal value iCHR(i)a set consisting of all characters whose ordinalvalues are in the range i \dots jANYthe set of characters acceptable to the implementation(ordinal values 0 \dots 255)
+stringthe set (not a string!) consisting of all characters in that stringCHR(i)the singleton set of one character with ordinal value iCHR(i)...
+CHR(j)the set consisting of all characters whose ordinal values are in the range i ... jANYthe set of all characters acceptable to the implementation of Coco/RSetIdenta previously declared character set with that name

 '''